In trickle-down Abenomics, some Toyota suppliers come up dry

 Japanese parts manufacturers employ 612,000 people, almost four times as many as carmakers and motorbike manufacturers combined.
 Workers involved in the auto industry in one way or another are estimated at 5.48 million, about 9 percent of Japan’s working population, according to Japan’s auto lobby.

-Rengo, Japan’s top labor federation, has called on its member unions for an minimum 1 percent base wage rise.
+Rengo, Japan’s top labour federation, has called on its member unions for an minimum 1 percent base wage rise.

 For Toyota, a 1.1 percent wage hike for an estimated 240,000 Japan-based employees, including its group companies, would add around 11.5 billion yen to its fixed-cost base, though this would be a tiny fraction of the 880 billion yen in additional operating profit that the global business expects to make in the year to end-March.